 Off the Rails: When Your Dream Business is Failing

-I am sharing this intensely personal story with my readers because I know I am not alone in my entrepreneurial journey and I hope the critical lessons I learned can be of some help to other entrepreneurs.
-The statistics about the failure rate of new businesses are real.
+I am sharing this intensely personal story with you because I know I am not alone in my entrepreneurial journey.
+I hope that some of the critical lessons I learned can be of some help to other entrepreneurs.
+The statistics on the failure rate of new businesses are real.
 According to Bloomberg, 8 out of 10 entrepreneurs who start a business fail within the first 18 months.
 I was very much at this crossroad.

 When I started my new business in 2015, the idea of failure never entered my mind, not even for a second.
 The only thing on my mind was all the ways I would surely succeed.
 I hadn’t made any provision for a Plan B, much less create an Exit Plan if all indicators were pointing to disaster.
 I was naïve and unprepared and 18 months after launching my new business I was in a free fall.

 Being forced to analyze and understand what was happening to my business was extremely painful.
 The more I uncovered how many factors I had overlooked in my original business plan, the worse I felt.
 My initial success had caused me to feel like I was totally on track and that my future was secure.
 I ignored the gradual warning signs that were telling me I was losing sight of my start up objectives and worst of all, I was at risk of losing my business.

 With so many things to manage, I had started to lose my focus on what differentiated me and my services from my competitors.
 I was letting self- doubt creep into my mind and I was starting to copy my competitor’s concepts and models over staying true to my brand.
 I wasn't communicating my value proposition in a clear, concise and compelling way and I was drowning in the sea of social media overwhelm.